Bumbleride Indie Review

 The larger 11.25" pneumatic wheels take the edge off of bumps in the sidewalk, and cruise across non-paved surfaces such as gravel, grass, or dirt that strollers with small hard wheels can't handle.
 However, when we tested the Indie on curbs and stairs, we kept having the sensation that the handlebar might break.

-As we discuss in our stroller Buying Advice Guide How to Choose the Best Stroller, we are admitted fans of larger pneumatic wheels, despite the implicit risk of getting a flat.
+As we discuss in our stroller Buying Advice, we are admitted fans of larger pneumatic wheels, despite the implicit risk of getting a flat.
 Why?
 Because the ride is so much smoother for baby, and pushing over any surface is so much easier.
 While a flat tire may rarely occur, it is unusual: most parents will never have a flat (although everyone will need to reinflate the tires periodically).
 The alternative of using a stroller with no-flat tires means a more bumpy ride every day, and big loss in maneuverability.

 When it comes to working your way through tight aisles, or crowded sidewalks, the light weight of the Indie and its pneumatic wheels combine to make things really easy.
 One-handed operation is a breeze, which is great for anyone pushing the stroller, but crucial if you are a dog owner trying to walk dog and baby at the same time.